Macedonian nationalism: Post-independence period

-Such antiquization is facing criticism by academics as it demonstrates feebleness of archaeology and of other historical disciplines in public discourse, as well as a danger of marginalization.
-The policy has also attracted criticism domestically, by ethnic Macedonians within the country, who see it as dangerously dividing the country between those who identify with classical antiquity and those who identify with the country's Slavic culture.
-Ethnic Albanians in North Macedonia see it as an attempt to marginalize them and exclude them from the national narrative.
-The policy, which also claims as ethnic Macedonians figures considered national heroes in Bulgaria, such as Dame Gruev and Gotse Delchev, has also drawn criticism from Bulgaria.
+Antiquization was criticized by academics as it demonstrates feebleness of archaeology and of other historical disciplines in public discourse, as well as a danger of marginalization.
+The policy also attracted criticism domestically, by ethnic Macedonians within the country, who saw it as dangerously dividing the country between those who identify with classical antiquity and those who identify with the country's Slavic culture.
+Local ethnic Albanians saw it as an attempt to marginalize them and exclude them from the national narrative.
 Foreign diplomats had warned that the policy reduced international sympathy for the Republic of Macedonia in the then-naming dispute with Greece.

-The background of this antiquization can be found in the 19th century and the myth of ancient descent among Orthodox Slavic-speakers in Macedonia.
+The background of antiquization can be found in the 19th century and the myth of ancient descent among Orthodox Slavic-speakers in Macedonia.
 It was adopted partially due to Greek cultural inputs.
-This idea was also included in the national mythology during the post-WWII Yugoslavia.
-An additional factor for its preservation has been the influence of the Macedonian Diaspora.
-Contemporary antiquization has been revived as an efficient tool for political mobilization and has been reinforced by the VMRO-DPMNE.

-This ultra-nationalism accompanied by the emphasizing of North Macedonia's ancient roots has raised concerns internationally about growing a kind of authoritarianism by the governing party.
-There have also been attempts at scientific claims about ancient nationhood, but they have had a negative impact on the international position of the country.
-On the other hand, there is still strong Yugonostalgia among the ethnic Macedonian population, that has swept also over other ex-Yugoslav states.
+This idea was also included in the national mythology during the post-World War II Yugoslavia.
+Contemporary antiquization was revived as an efficient tool for political mobilization and was reinforced by VMRO-DPMNE.
+There were also attempts at scientific claims about ancient nationhood, but they had a negative impact on the international position of the country.

-On 27 April 2017, when about 200 Macedonian nationalists (some of whom were members and sympathizers of VMRO-DPMNE) stormed the Macedonian Parliament in reaction to the election of Talat Xhaferi, an ethnic Albanian and a former NLA commander, as Speaker of the Assembly of the Republic of Macedonia.
-It was the biggest attack in history on a Macedonian institution.

-Macedonian nationalism also has support among high-ranking diplomats of North Macedonia who are serving abroad, and this continues to affect the relations with neighbors, especially Greece.
-In August 2017, the Consul of the Republic of Macedonia to Canada attended a nationalist Macedonian event in Toronto and delivered a speech against the backdrop of an irredentist map of Greater Macedonia.
-This has triggered strong protests from the Greek side, which regards this as a sign that irredentism remains the dominant state ideology and everyday political practice in the neighboring country.
+On 27 April 2017, about 200 Macedonian nationalists (some of whom were sympathizers of VMRO-DPMNE) stormed the Macedonian Parliament in reaction to the election of Talat Xhaferi, an ethnic Albanian and a former NLA commander, as Speaker of the Assembly of the Republic of Macedonia.
+In August 2017, the consul of the Republic of Macedonia to Canada attended a nationalist Macedonian event in Toronto and delivered a speech against the backdrop of an irredentist map of Greater Macedonia.
+This triggered strong protests from the Greek side, which regarded this as a sign that irredentism remained the dominant state ideology and everyday political practice in the neighboring country.
 Following strong diplomatic protests, however, the Foreign Ministry of the Republic of Macedonia condemned the incident and recalled its diplomat back to Skopje for consultations.